Sports in Texas: Basketball

 Basketball is also popular, and Texas hosts three NBA teams: the San Antonio Spurs, the Houston Rockets, and the Dallas Mavericks.
-All three have won championships, however the Spurs having won at least 50 games for 18 consecutive seasons and winning 5 NBA championships, are arguably the best professional franchise in Texas sports and are considered one of the best NBA franchises in history.
-The Houston Rockets did however distinguish themselves as the first team in Texas to win an NBA Finals.
+All three have won championships, with the Rockets winning back-to-back championships in 1994 and 1995 with the help of NBA MVP Hakeem Olajuwon.
+Following this, the Spurs enjoyed a period of consistent success, winning 5 championships between 1999 and 2014 with the help of Tim Duncan, Tony Parker, and Manu Ginóbili.
+The Dallas Mavericks enjoyed a similarly successful period after trading the Milwaukee Bucks for Dirk Nowitzki.
+They managed to break through and win a championship in 2011.

 Texas is home to one WNBA team, the Dallas Wings, which relocated from Tulsa, Oklahoma after the 2015 season.
 The state had two other WNBA teams, the Houston Comets and San Antonio Stars.
-The Comets, a founding member of the WNBA, won the league's first four championships (1997–2000), but folded after the 2008 season.
+The Comets, a founding member of the WNBA, won the league's first four championships (1997–2000) but folded after the 2008 season.
 The Stars were also a founding member of the WNBA as the Salt Lake City-based Utah Starzz, and moved to San Antonio when the team was bought by the Spurs' parent company, Spurs Sports & Entertainment (SSE), before the 2003 season.
 The team then took the identity of San Antonio Silver Stars, dropping the word "Silver" after the 2013 season.
 After the 2017 season, SSE sold the Stars to MGM Resorts International, which moved the team to Las Vegas as the Las Vegas Aces.

 At the collegiate level, the state is home to two NCAA Division I Men's Championship teams: the Texas Western Miners (now UTEP Miners) team, who won the 1966 NCAA University Division basketball tournament (the historic predecessor to today's Division I men's tournament), and the Baylor Bears, who won the 2021 NCAA Division I men's basketball tournament.
 In women's collegiate basketball, several teams have won championships, including the Texas Tech Lady Raiders, Texas Longhorns, Texas A&M Aggies, and Baylor Bears.

 Texas also has a statewide championship recreational basketball league, Shamrock Basketball Association.

 Horse racing

-From 1905–1915, people in Dallas and Fort Worth turned out by the thousands for horse racing, which was usually tied to the state fair schedule.
+From 1905 to 1915, people in Dallas and Fort Worth turned out by the thousands for horse racing, which was usually tied to the state fair schedule.
 Dallas established a Jockey Club early on.
 The Fort Worth Driving Club (for owners of Standardbred trotters and pacers) had 101 members when it opened in 1905.
 Trotters raced at a park in Fort Worth, but both cities attracted thousands of people for each style of racing.

 Lone Star Park, in the Dallas–Fort Worth suburb of Grand Prairie, hosted the Breeders' Cup, the climax to the American Thoroughbred racing season, in 2004.